CarlosRodriguezSevilla/Tennis-match-predictor/Readme.md

 Under development!

 # Tennis Match Predictor
-Let's try to predict whether if the winner of a given tennis match is the player with the better ATP ranking.
+Let's try to predict whether if the winner of a given tennis match is the tallest of the two players.

 ## Variables
 **surface**: Factor w/ 5 levels "Carpet","Clay",..: 2 2 2 2 2 2 2 2 2 2 ...